Active RIS-Empowered Covert Satellite-Terrestrial Communications: System Model

-\begin{itemize} \item CSI available to the AASTAR-RIS: The AASTAR-RIS is assumed to have access to the instantaneous CSI from the GEO satellite and all ground users, which can be accomplished by well-established techniques in cooperative wireless communication systems \cite{Zheng2022, Guo2025}.
-However, since we model the Warden as a passive and non-cooperative adversary, the CSI from the AASTAR-RIS to the Warden is assumed to be entirely unknown to the AASTAR-RIS. \item CSI available to the Warden: To ensure rigorous covertness constraint modeling, we assume that the Warden possesses perfect instantaneous CSI for all relevant links, as adopted in \cite{Shahzad2018, He2025}. \end{itemize}}}
+\begin{itemize} \item CSI available to the AAT-RIS: The AAT-RIS is assumed to have access to the instantaneous CSI from the GEO satellite and all ground users, which can be accomplished by well-established techniques in cooperative wireless communication systems \cite{Zheng2022, Guo2025}.
+However, since we model the Warden as a passive and non-cooperative adversary, the CSI from the AAT-RIS to the Warden is assumed to be entirely unknown to the AAT-RIS. \item CSI available to the Warden: To ensure rigorous covertness constraint modeling, we assume that the Warden possesses perfect instantaneous CSI for all relevant links, as adopted in \cite{Shahzad2018, He2025}. \end{itemize}}}

-In what follows, we introduce the AASTAR-RIS model, channel model and communication model to characterize the dynamics of the considered system and describe the relationship between the performance metrics and decision variables.
+In what follows, we introduce the AAT-RIS model, channel model and communication model to characterize the dynamics of the considered system and describe the relationship between the performance metrics and decision variables.